haxsaw/actuator-docs/source/manual/orch-basic.rst

     Key names to import: OpenStackProvisionerProxy (to support provisioning Openstack infra resources)

-Although not part of modelling, you can't get Actuator to do any provisioning without an orchestrator (although you can do lots of other things with models), so we'll start with going over ochestrator basics so you have something to test models with.
+Although not part of modelling, you can't get Actuator to do any provisioning without an orchestrator (although you can do lots of other things with models), so we'll start by going over orchestrator basics so you have something to test models with.

 Orchestration brings all of the models together and manages their processing in order to provision, configure and